Boundless baryons: how diffuse gas contributes to anisotropic tSZ signal around simulated Three Hundred clusters: Measures of superclustering

 We measure this large-scale ellipticity $e$ and the large-scale density $\tilde{n_g}$ at the position of the most massive cluster and combine them to make a normalized measure of superclustering, $s$: where the means ($\langle ... \rangle$) are taken over the sample of 98 snapshots.
 No further normalization or rescaling (e.g., dividing by the background field rms $\sigma$), is needed because the snapshots all take place at the same redshift.

-It is expected that $s$ will enhance the filament signal from bound gas because of the strong correlation between galaxy density and gas bound to massive halos.
+It is expected that $s$ will enhance the filament signal from halo gas because of the strong correlation between galaxy number and gas pressure for massive halos.
 However, it is less obvious whether $s$ can also boost the signal from the most diffuse, unassociated gas.
 Figures \ref{fig:allstacks_r200} and \ref{fig:mult_unbound_frac} indicate that the warm-hot gas is very diffuse.
 As this gas is the object of missing baryon searches, we examine whether using $s$ to select regions of high superclustering is helpful for increasing the signal from the warm-hot gas.

 We rank-order the snapshots by $s$, then stack the rotated $y$ maps from the top 20 snapshots and bottom 20 snapshots.
 We also test samples of more or less than 20 to check for robustness.
 The results are shown in Fig.~\ref{fig:slevels_ymaps}.
-The effect of $s$ ranking has a clear impact in the all-gas signal, but the impact on the WHIM gas is less clear.
+The effect of $s$ ranking has a clear impact in the all-gas signal, but the impact on the warm-hot gas is less clear.
 Fig.~\ref{fig:slevels_multipoles} quantifies the effects with a multipole decomposition.
-As expected, the $s$ measure has a higher effect on the total $y$ signal than it does on the WHIM signal.
-Nevertheless, far beyond the central stacked cluster ($r\gtrsim 4$\hMpc, the high-$s$ WHIM stacks show a subtle boost in $m=0$ (the WHIM is $\sim10-30\%$ stronger) and a more distinct boost ($\sim30-70\%$) in $m=2$.
+As expected, the $s$ measure has a higher effect on the total $y$ signal than it does on the warm-hot signal.
+Nevertheless, far beyond the central stacked cluster ($r\gtrsim 4$\hMpc, the high-$s$ warm-hot stacks show a subtle boost in $m=0$ (the warm-hot gas is $\sim10-30\%$ stronger) and a more distinct boost ($\sim30-70\%$) in $m=2$.
 Interestingly, in the near-outskirts of the central stacked cluster ($r\sim2$\hMpc), the effect in $m=2$ is opposite.
-It is unclear why the low-$s$ stack exhibit stronger anisotropy close to the central cluster.
+It is unclear why the low-$s$ stack exhibits stronger anisotropy close to the central cluster.

 In summary, this brief investigation demonstrates the potential of using large-scale environmental measures from galaxy catalogues to select for regions with higher diffuse gas content.
 In future, it would be interesting to investigate whether measuring the large-scale environment with different populations of galaxies (e.g., field galaxies versus cluster galaxies, divided by color) changes the correlation with diffuse gas.
 Such a study would aid in the observational search for the remainder of the missing baryons.